MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/restricted-access-control.md

 **For example:**

 The Contoso tenant has set up a manual trust relation with another Azure AD organization Fabrikam, via [B2B direct connect](/microsoftteams/shared-channels).
-When restricted access control is enabled for a shared channel site in Contoso tenant, only users in Contoso will be subjected to restricted access control policy.
-Fabrikam users will continue to be evaluated for site permissions only.
+When restricted access control is enabled for a shared channel site in Contoso tenant, only users in Contoso are now subjected to restricted access control policy.
+Fabrikam users continue to be evaluated for site permissions only.

 > [!IMPORTANT]
 > Site permissions for a shared channel site can’t be managed independently through SharePoint and must be done in Microsoft Teams.

+## Known experiences

+1. Restricted access control policy is enforced only when the user is opening the SharePoint site or opening the content in the SharePoint site.
+2. Unified Search connected experiences don't enforce restricted access control policy.
+Users see search results if they have existing access permissions to the content or the site.

 ## Auditing